michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0031.md

 - n: using force to cause something to occur
 - n: the act of compelling by force of authority
 ### Family
+- coercion: coercions+
-coercion: coercions+;coerce: coerced, coerces, coercing, coercion, coercive;coerced: uncoerced;coercive: coercively
+- coerce: coerced, coerces, coercing, coercion, coercive
+- coerced: uncoerced
+- coercive: coercively
 ### Examples
 - Psychological coercion is central to how an abuser maintains their power and yet there persists the focus on physical violence.
 - Security officers used a variety of coercion tactics.